[ Printer Friendly Version ] [ Report Abuse ]

 "Nah," he said, smiling weakly.
 "Edie and I should have been more careful.
 It's our fault he found out about you two in the first place."

 "Might as well go back further.
-I just shouldn't have kissed him."
+I just shouldn't have kissed Oliver."
 Or fancied him.
 Or talked to him.
 Or let him know she existed.

 Rona sunk deeper into the sofa crevice.
 She could have been a very satisfied archivist, but she had to get her hopes up, and now she would just be another grumbling worker who didn't get a dream Quidditch job because of some bleedin' last minute row with Roger